 Conflict and Community

-I recommend the book highly.
+I recommend this book highly.
 But, let me be clear.
 James Surowiecki observes diversity on a broad scale and from an elevated perspective.
-The challenge for most of us will be in applying this wisdom on a smaller scale – in our personal lives, and in our efforts to build secure communities and to reconstruct a healthy civil society.
+The challenge for most of us will be in translating this wisdom in our personal lives.
+How can this inform and strengthen our efforts to build secure communities and to construct a promising future?

-As we witness the degeneration of civil order and the collapsed remnants of effective governance, it becomes apparent that local community is the logical place, and perhaps the only place, to relearn the lessons from the American past and to begin rebuilding from a position of stability.
-Community is that one place where we have some degree of control, where each of us can contribute personally, and, indeed, where our personal security and well-being are on the line.
+As we witness the degeneration of civil order and the collapsed remnants of effective governance, it becomes apparent that local community is the logical place, and perhaps the only place, to relearn the richest lessons from the American past and to begin rebuilding our society from a position of stability.
+Community is that one place where we have a degree of control, where each of us can contribute personally, and, indeed, where our personal security and well-being are on the line.

 What will this require?

-The citizens of a healthy democracy do not expect to agree on very much.
-But, agree we must, in the words of political theorist Sheldon Wolin, on “some broad measure of similarity if only to support the notion of membership that entails equality of rights, responsibilities, and treatment.”[v]
+The citizens of a healthy democracy do not expect to agree on much.
+But, in the words of political theorist Sheldon Wolin, we must agree on “some broad measure of similarity if only to support the notion of membership that entails equality of rights, responsibilities, and treatment.”[v]

 Dr. Jean Bethke Elshtain, Professor of Ethics at the University of Chicago, goes on to observe that the “ideologues of difference embrace their own version of sameness – an exclusionist sameness….
 There is no apparent end to this process, as identities get shaved off into more and more minute slivers.”[vi]